Cartonnage Fragment Winged Scarab. Authentic. 712-322 BCE. Egypt

 In real life we know what the scarab beetle looks like as we have seen it lay its eggs in a ball of dung and roll the ball ahead of itself (check our National Geographic, if you haven’t seen this).

 Stable and in fair condition.
 Purchased from an ancient Egyptian artifact collector in Maryland.
 Spent a lot of time speaking with him.
 He, like me, has collected for over 50 years.
-Recently I mounted it between two pieces of plexiglas.
+Currently it is mounted/pinned on a piece of felt and encased in a plastic container.

 Thought to have come from the city of Sais, in the West Nile Delta